-Global annotations are not mandatory, they can
+Global annotations are not mandatory and

-also be computed by GNATprove.
+can be computed by GNATprove.

 Let's consider yet another version of our abstract stack unit.

-variable and cannot be mentioned in an expression.
+therefore can't be used in an expression.

-to the element just pushed.
+element just pushed.

 Use_Stack.
 Indeed, even if

-Get_Stack is an expression
+Get_Stack is an expression function, its

-function, its body is not visible outside of
+body isn't visible outside of

-Stack's body where it is defined.
+Stack's body, where it's defined.